pants64DS/SM64DS-Heap-Expansion/README.md

 4. Open the ROM in [NSMBe](https://github.com/pants64DS/NSMB-Editor) and click "Run 'make' and insert"

-   * If that doesn't work, make sure you have [devkitPro](https://devkitpro.org) properly installed.
+   * If that doesn't work, make sure you have [devkitPro](https://devkitpro.org) properly installed

 <sub>\*It might technically be 239 kilobytes, but I heard some flashcards might use three of them.</sub>